couchbaselabs/docs-ng/content/couchbase-manual-2.2/introduction-to-couchbase-server.markdown

 cluster expands the overall RAM quota, and the bucket quota, increasing the amount of information that can be kept in RAM.

-[The Bucket Quota is used by the system to determine when data should beejected](#couchbase-introduction-architecture-ejection-eviction) from memory.
+The Bucket Quota is used by the system to determine when [data should be ejected](#couchbase-introduction-architecture-ejection-eviction) from memory.
 Bucket Quotas are dynamically configurable within the limit of your Server Quota, and enable you to individually control the caching of information in memory on a per bucket basis.
 You can therefore configure different buckets to